112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You can’t see the increase (300-400 %) in tuberculosis diphteria, typhoid fever, infantile paralysis.
 You can’t see the number of babies who were born dead because of the food and milk shortages.
 You don’t see rickets on the Champs Élysées.

 If you want more facts, read the answer to the next question.

 <div id="106"><em>106.
 “The French got off pretty easy in the war.”</em></div>

-What do you call “pretty easy ?”
+What do you call “pretty easy?”
 Here is what the war cost France!

 In people